deterbold/CdP/content/event/Agata Waszkiewicz talk/index.md

 # REMEMBER TO CHANGE THE FILE TYPE FROM .txt TO .md BEFORE COMMITTING THE ACTIVITY

 # Insert here the title of the event
-title: Critical Food Studies - A Talk by Agata Waszkiewicz
+title: Critical Food Game Studies - A Talk by Agata Waszkiewicz

 # Insert here the type of event or activity
 event: Talk